ibrhdotme/100DaysOfAgenticAi/2025/2025-01/2025-01-04/Readme.md

 ## Next Steps

+I also tried setting up the [AgenticUi](https://docs.phidata.com/agent-ui), I got the UI working but wasn't able to perform any actions.
+I didn't get enough time to look into the errors and try to fix them.
+Will try to get this up and running next.

-I want to connect it to [more tools](https://docs.phidata.com/tools/introduction) and also try out the more of these [example agents](https://docs.phidata.com/examples/introduction)
+I also want to connect it to [more tools](https://docs.phidata.com/tools/introduction) and also try out the more of these [example agents](https://docs.phidata.com/examples/introduction)